ovinc/geekcorner/vim/mode_command.md

 Accessed by pressing `:`;
 allows you to enter various commands by text, e.g. to save / exit, etc.

+*Note*: there is a history of commands, just press arrow keys after `:` to cycle through history, or `q:` to view the history all at once (after this, the commands can be edited and re-run using the usual vim commands from normal mode).

 See also
 https://docs.oracle.com/cd/E19253-01/806-7612/editorvi-43/index.html